nexient-llc/depr-tf-azurerm-module-linux_function_app/README.md

 ## Overview

 This module creates Azure Function App for Linux.
 It can also create optional linux Function App Slots.
+This module depends on other modules like resource_group, storage_account, container_registry, service_plan, app_insights which are provisioned in their own scope.
+We need to pass these resources as inputs to this module

 ## Pre-Commit hooks
 [.pre-commit-config.yaml](.pre-commit-config.yaml) file defines certain `pre-commit` hooks that are relevant to terraform, golang and common linting tasks.
 There are no custom hooks added.